wanieldilson/aws-dev-environment/README.md

 ## Overview
 Are you fed up with trying to awkwardly develop on a windows machine, tried WSL2 and woke up one day to it being totally bawked by Windows 11?
 Fear not - Your free-tier AWS dev environment is here!
 This is a slight extension of [Derek Morgan's course](https://courses.morethancertified.com/p/rfp-terraform) that teaches you how to build a dev instance in AWS using terraform.

+:warning: **Advice!!
+Take Derek's course before proceeding** :warning:

+This repo is based on infrastructure deployed in [Derek Morgan's course](https://courses.morethancertified.com/p/rfp-terraform) "Build a Dev Environment with AWS and Terraform".
+If you want to understand the underlying terraform code and what it's doing I really recommend taking the time to go through Derek's awesome content.

 ---

 ## What you'll get..